Best Hiking Hat: The Best for Outdoor Adventure

 Hat Material & Color

-The material your hiking hat is made with is another important factor in determining its suitability.
-In particularly hot climates, you want materials that are breathable and lightweight, such as cotton, polyester, and nylon.
-If there’s a little bit of lycra in there, all the better – this will give the material a little stretch, providing a snugger fit and enhancing comfort.
+In hot climates, opt for light-colored materials that are breathable and lightweight, like cotton, polyester, and nylon.
+If there’s some lycra in there, all the better as this gives the material some stretch, providing a snugger fit and enhancing comfort.

-The best sun protection hats are constructed with materials that block out the sun’s damaging UVA and UVB rays.
+Hats with good sun protection are constructed with materials that block out the sun’s damaging UVA and UVB rays.
 Ideally, you should look for a UPF rating of 40 to 50+.
 If a product has a UPF rating of 40, it will block about 98 percent of UV radiation, while a hiking hat with a rating of 50+ blocks about 99 percent.

 Keep in mind that mesh ventilation sides will reduce a UPF rating by a small amount due to a small portion of sunlight that can break through the mesh holes.